CodeKhanh/online-resume/index.md

 **Community Service**

-***Volunteer*, Project Cure** May 2023 – Jul 2024
+***Volunteer Intern*, Project Cure** May 2023 – Jul 2024

-- Led efforts to organize and identify medical supplies for shipment, including repairing damaged devices to ensure functionality and readiness for delivery
+- Led efforts to organize and identify large quantities of medical supplies for shipment, including repairing damaged devices to ensure functionality and readiness for delivery, to third world countries

 - Collaborated with a diverse team to identify areas of improvement and efficiently provide sustainable solutions

-- Gained experience in global healthcare and nonprofit sector challenges while demonstrating leadership in managing large teams effectively
+- Gained experience in global healthcare and nonprofit sector challenges while demonstrating leadership in managing large teams of new volunteers effectively

-***Research Student*, Mosquito Biology Research** Aug 2023 – Dec 2023
+***ASU Research Student*, Mosquito Biology Research** Aug 2023 – Dec 2023

 - Conducted fitness and density studies on live *Aedes aegypti* mosquitoes, analyzing genetic and phenotypic traits under the